Research News

 • Conventional and regulatory T cells in antitumor immunity

-The dynamics of diverse T cell subsets within non lymphoid tissues are unclear and therefore the intensity and longevity of the tumor-specific T cell response in several cancers remain largely unknown.
-Our goal is to combine experimental data with mathematical modeling to track the subset composition of intratumoral T cells in order to pinpoint the mechanisms that govern tumor tolernace or rejection.
+The dynamics of diverse T cell subsets within non-lymphoid tissues are unclear, and therefore the intensity and longevity of the tumor-specific T cell response in several cancers remain largely unknown.
+Our goal is to combine experimental data with mathematical modeling to track the subset composition of intratumoral T cells in order to pinpoint the mechanisms that govern tumor tolerance or rejection.

 Selected Publications